1. Two Truths and a Lie.

 - Create trivia questions about your company or office space.

-- Divide team into smaller groups.
+- Divide the team into smaller groups.

 - Groups compete to see who can answer the most questions.